 If this is your first BTL property and you’re on a zero hour contract, the lending policy is likely to be much the same as for a residential mortgage, in that most BTL lenders would want to see a minimum of 12 months’ income before they’re happy to lend.
 That said, there are some specialist lenders that could consider lending if less than 12 months, so it’s is worth making an enquiry to speak to a specialist to find out.

-If you’re an experienced landlord however, its more likely you could be approved, as often lending policy is more flexible and your personal income is less important – some lenders don’t require proof of personal income at all, others have no minimum requirement find more information here.
+If you’re an experienced landlord however, its more likely you could be approved, as often lending policy is more flexible and your personal income is less important – some lenders don’t require proof of personal income at all, others have no minimum requirement (more information in our article here).